aplteam/Tatin/docs/TatinForContributors.md

 ## Tatin is managed by Cider

 Note that Tatin is managed by the [Cider project management tool](https://github.com/aplteam/Cider).
-If you are not familiar with Cider you are advised to spend an hour or so playing with it before using it for serious work.
+If you are not familiar with Cider you are advised to spend some time playing with it before using it for serious work.
+30 minutes should suffice.

 Though it is possible making changes to Tatin or adding code without Cider, using Cider makes this easier.